Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Black box scattering on cylinders

 \subsection{The spectral measure}

 The spectral measure for $(I-\Pre)H$ can be written in terms of the generalized eigenfunctions $\{\gef_j\}$.
 When $H$ is the Laplacian on a manifold with infinite cylindrical ends (or in fact on a more general $b$-manifold), Lemma \ref{l:specmeas} below follows from the results of \cite[Section 6.9]{tapsit} and \cite[Section 2]{ace}.
 (See particularly \cite[(2.2)]{ace} and the end of the proof of Lemma 2.5.
 See also \cite[Section 5]{Lyf75}.)
-We show below that it follows rather directly from the meromorphic continuation of the resolvent and an identity due to Vodev \cite[(5.4)]{VodevMathNach2014}.
-In \cite{VodevMathNach2014} the identity is stated only for Schr\"odinger operators on on $\Real^d$.
-However, it in fact holds in far greater generality for operators which are, in an appropriate sense, compactly supported perturbations of each other.
-Here we state a version adapted to our circumstance, and give a proof for the convenience of the reader.